StratifyLabs/StratifyBlog/content/device/2023-02-01-From-cpp-to-rust.md

 const auto value = 5_milliseconds;
 ```

 In Rust, you can have user-defined literals only within macros.
-Doing so is non-trivial but the call-site could look something like this:
+Doing so is non-trivial but the call site could look something like this:

 ```rust
 //rust